daniel-beet/acme.sh.wiki-clone/How-to-install.md

 --useragent  "this is my client."
 ```

+You don't need to set them all, just set those ones you care about.

 Explanations :

 - `--home` is a customized dir to install `acme.sh` in.
 By default, it installs into `~/.acme.sh`